oluwatobiano188/java-gradle-demo/README.md

 # Java Gradle Demo

 A simple Java application built with Gradle.
-This project demonstrates how to use **Gradle** for building, testing, and running Java applications.
+This project demonstrates how to use **Gradle** for building, testing, and running Java applicationsalso wrote the yaml file that i'm usingto build o the project.

 ---